-15.4 Notice of Decision and Documents Provided to the Parties During the CSSP Process are Confidential
+15.4 Notice of Decision is and Documents Provided to the Parties During the CSSP Process are Confidential

-The Notice of Decision will be provided to the Reporting Person and/or Impacted Person, the Resondent, and the relevant Sport Organization(s), anonymized or redacted of private or identifying information related to the Reporting Person and/or Impacted Person as determined by the CCES.
-The Notice of Decision and any documents provided to the parties in the course of the CSSP Process (e.g., witness summaries, Investigation Report, copies of evidence) are confidential.
+The Notice of Decision will be provided to the Respondent, Reporting Person and/or Impacted Person, the Resondent, and the relevant Sport Organization(s), anonymized or redacted of private or identifying information related to the Reporting Person and/or Impacted Person as determined by the CCES.
+The Notice of Decision is confidential, but the outcome and sanction are not confidential, and any documents provided to the parties in the course of the CSSP Process (e.g., witness summaries, Investigation Report, copies of evidence) are confidential.
 The outcome and sanction may be posted by the CCES on the Public Registry in accordance with Rule 19.